-Once the module is installed, create a new report using the menu Dashboards ‣ Configuration ‣ Custom Reports.
+Once the module is installed, create a new report using the menu Administration ‣ Customization ‣ Reporting ‣ Custom Reports.

-Give a Report Name to your new report and select the objects that you're going to analyze.
-For example, select the three following objects: Partner, Sale Order, Sale Order line.
+Give a Report Name to your new report and select the objects that you are going to analyse.
+For example, select the project.vs.hours object (you have to install Project Management for this).

 Then turn to the second tab View parameters to select the views that you want in your report.
 Select Tree in the First View and Graph in the Second View.
 You can choose the type of graph displayed using the Graph View fields.
-You could also select Calendar as a view if you were going to add the Date field in your report.
+You could also select Calendar as a view if you were going to add a date field to your report.

-In the fourth tab you must indicate which of the fields in the list you want to be shown in your report (Fields to Display).
-Complete the screen along the lines of the figure below.
+In the third tab Fields to Display you must indicate which of the fields in the list you want to be shown in your report.
+Complete the screen along the lines of the figure above.

 The Sequence field gives the order of the fields displayed.

-Field the second column enables you to select a field from any of the three objects you selected in the first tab.
+Field, the second column, enables you to select a field from any of the objects you selected in the first tab.

-- Grouped : Enables you to group document entries with the same value in this
+Grouped : Enables you to group document entries with the same value in this field.

 Sum : Gives the sum of values in this field.